There’s No Better Place To Be Than These 3 Hot Springs In Arizona

-It’s only Monday, but if you’re already looking for a way to relax from the work week, a soak in a hot spring may be just what you’re looking for.
-Check out these hot springs found in Arizona that will help soak your troubles away:
+No matter what day of the week it is, chances are you are looking for a way to relax from the work week and a soak in a hot spring may be just what you’re looking for.
+Check out some of the best hot springs in Arizona that will help soak your troubles away:

-Have you visited any of these locations?
+Have you visited any of these Arizona hot springs?
 What other hot springs do you enjoy visiting?

 Are there any good swimming holes in Arizona?

 When the weather is hot, as it often is in Arizona, looking for a place to cool off is essential.
 Backyard pools are nice and all but finding a swimming hole surrounded by natural beauty just seems a little nicer.
 Fossil Creek near Pine and Strawberry features a gorgeous turquoise pool that is accessible along the Bob Bear Trail.
 Parking must be reserved before you go and you must prepare for a full day with a fairly long, strenuous hike involved, but if you are able to do the hike, the effort is well worth it.
 Wet Beaver Creek is more accessible to all and is located close to the Out of Africa Animal Park, so you can plan a fun family day in the area!
 For more swimming holes, read our post: If You Didn’t Know About These 8 Swimming Holes In Arizona, They’re A Must Visit.

 What are the best state parks to visit in Arizona?

 Everyone in the country, and perhaps the world, knows about Grand Canyon National Park, but there are many state parks around Arizona that are worthwhile to visit.
 A visit to Kartchner Caverns State Park will treat you to some of the largest stalactites in the country, not to mention cooler temperatures as you explore this underground spot.
 Head to Sedona for some of the best scenery in the country.
 The iconic Red Rock State Park has incredible views and hiking trails through the landscape that makes Sedona so alluring.

 What are the best lakes in Arizona?